What Could We Buy Instead?

 $21.00B

-127.3%of the war budget
+30funded with the war budget

 Source: USDA NSLP estimates